nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/USING_NESTED_DATA.md

 Refactor your employee components.
 Start with a list of employee names that when clicked, displays the full details about an employee.

 ## Practice: Locations
 Refactor your location components.
-Start with your location list and display the location name, the number of employees, and the number of animals currently being treated for each location.
+Start with your location list and display the location name, the number of employees, and the number of animals currently being boarded for each location.

-When you click the name of a location, you should be taken to a detail view that lists the names of all animals currently being treated, and the names of all employees working there.
+When you click the name of a location, you should be taken to a detail view that lists the names of all animals currently being boarded, and the names of all employees working there.
 You can use the json-server feature: `_embed`.

 Your starting API call will look similar to this: